 |or HCA 723||Health Care Systems Applications - Administrative and Clinical|

 |Approved General Electives|

 Major Professor as Advisor

 A student must have a major professor to advise and supervise the student’s studies as specified in Graduate School regulations.
-Initially the director of the HCI Program advises and supervises newly admitted students.
+Initially, the director of the MHA Program advises and supervises newly admitted students.
 Students are then assigned faculty advisors according to faculty advising loads.